Shustoke: Reservoir

 In the 1870s, the area around Shustoke, Nether Whitacre, and Whitacre Heath became important in the storage and distribution of drinking water.
 Shustoke Reservoir was constructed to store water from the River Bourne and at Whitacre a pumping station and further reservoir and treatment works were built.
-Total storage capacity is 460,000,000 gallons.
+Total storage capacity is 460,000,000 gallons (2 million cubic meters).
 These were originally the responsibility of the Birmingham Corporation Water Department, and were the city's main supply until the demands of the growing population led to the construction of newer larger reservoirs in mid-Wales.
 Since the completion of the Elan Valley scheme in 1904, the Shustoke reservoir has supplied demand from Coventry, Nuneaton and surrounding area.
 It is now operated by Severn Trent Water.
 The reservoir is a popular leisure site for sailing and walking.

 Village

 The Griffin, a pub in Shustoke, was featured in the 2010 BBC programme Oz and Hugh Raise the Bar.
 During the series, Oz Clarke and Hugh Dennis travelled around the United Kingdom collecting the best British drinks before selling the drinks at The Griffin.
 It also lies on the Heart of England Way.